toseefsayed/toseefsayed/README.md

+# Hi 👋 !!
-# Hi there 👋!
-Toseef here 😊
+# Toseef Sayed here 😊
 ## Welcome to my Github Resume ✌

 ### About Me:
-I am **Toseef Sayed**, a Graduate in **Electronics and Telecommunication Engineering**.
+I am **Toseef Sohel Sayed**, a Graduate in **Electronics and Telecommunication Engineering**.
 My friends call me **Toffee**.
-I live in Mumbai, India.
+I am an Indian, residing in Mumbai, India.
-Completed my Bachelor's of Engineering Degree at **M. H. Saboo Siddik College of Engineering**, an affiliated college of The University of Mumbai.
+I am pursuing Bachelor's of Engineering Degree at **M. H. Saboo Siddik College of Engineering**, an affiliated college of The University of Mumbai.
 Aggregate CGPA acquired by me in 4 years of this degree course is **6.77**.

 ### Skills: